Are Wireless Chargers Safe? I Tested To Find the Hidden Truth!

 What’s more troubling is that this high level of radiation was present whether the charger was in use or not, constantly emitting EMF into the environment.

-The BioInitiative Working Group, a team of international scientists, says that the safe exposure level is at around 1 mG— 100x lower than what I measured from the Resonant chargers.
+The BioInitiative Working Group, an independent team of international scientists, recommends exposure levels of around 1 mG or lower— 100x lower than what I measured from the Resonant chargers.

 The Qi chargers, with their minimal emissions, were well within this safer range, whereas the Resonant chargers were far beyond it.